irwinsnet/firstapiR/README.md

 FRC is one of four FIRST programs.
 In FRC, high-school students, in cooperation with adult mentors, design and build robots and operate them in competitions.
-The competitions have detailed rules ([check out the 2016 game manual ](http://www.firstinspires.org/resource-library/frc/competition-manual-qa-system)) and an extensive amount of data is generated at each competition.
+The competitions have detailed rules ([check out the most recent game manual ](http://www.firstinspires.org/resource-library/frc/competition-manual-qa-system)) and an extensive amount of data is generated at each competition.
 All scheduling, team, scoring, and ranking data is stored in FIRST servers and is